JoshWang3/Chuwa20250609/Coding/java-assignment-3/README.md

 **12. Explain how equals and hashCode work.**

-In Java, `equals()` and `hashCode()` are closely linked methods used to compare objects and store them efficiently in collections like `HashMap`, `HashSet`, and `Hashtable`.
+- In Java, `equals()` and `hashCode()` are closely linked methods used to compare objects and store them efficiently in collections like `HashMap`, `HashSet`, and `Hashtable`.
-`hashCode()` is used to generate an integer hash code for an object.
+- `hashCode()` is used to generate an integer hash code for an object.
 It is used to determine which bucket an object belongs to in a hash-based collection.

--Relationship: If two objects are equal according to `equals()`, they must return the same hash code from `hashCode()`.
+- Relationship: If two objects are equal according to `equals()`, they must return the same hash code from `hashCode()`.
 	       But if two objects have the same `hashCode()`, they may not necessarily be `equals()`.

-**equals()** : The `equals()` method determines whether two objects are considered "equal" based on their content or state, not just their memory addresses.
+**equals()**: The `equals()` method determines whether two objects are considered "equal" based on their content or state, not just their memory addresses.
 ```java
 public class EqualsHashCode {
     static class Person {